shua1zhang/DPU-Cross-Check/doc/caffe-workflow.md

 ### Model

 Resnet50 from [Xilinx Model Zoo](https://github.com/Xilinx/AI-Model-Zoo) is used in this tutorial.
-The float model is already placed in `GPU-DPU-cross-check/caffe_resnet50/float_model/` and complete ResNet50 package can be downloaded in [download link](https://www.xilinx.com/bin/public/openDownload?filename=resnet50_20190528.zip).
+The float model is already placed in `GPU-DPU-cross-check/caffe_resnet50/float_model/` and complete ResNet50 package can be downloaded in [here](https://www.xilinx.com/bin/public/openDownload?filename=resnet50_20190528.zip).

 ## 2. Generate Quantized Inference Model and Reference Result